About Exciting Curiosity

 Jenni started off her career as a high school music teacher in Edinburgh, Scotland.
 With a passion for technology and learning she became an Apple Distinguished Educator in 2006 and continues to build on that expertise.
 In 2009 she joined the City of Edinburgh Council’s Digital Learning Team, encouraging educators from all sectors and stages to embrace technology and enhance the learning experience.

 Jenni also worked as an Apple Professional Learning Specialist working with many schools, educators and learners of all ages across Scotland, the UK, Europe and the Middle East, delivering workshops and bespoke training sessions around the use of technology in the classroom.
 As an experienced teacher Jenni worked alongside educators in their classrooms, across all sectors, modelling in real situations how technology can be used to enhance learning and teaching.
-Jenni has delivered various sessions to students in initial and probationer teacher training, and has also spoken at a variety of large scale events.
+Jenni has delivered various sessions to teachers in initial and probationer teacher training, and has also spoken at a variety of large scale events.

 Why we’re exciting curiosity…